visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     DefineSpeciesExpression creates new species variables.
     Species variables are special variables that are associated with material variables that store species information for scalar variables.
     Currently there are no built-in expressions that create species variables.

+    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.

 DefineTensorExpression